younesbelkada/evalchemy/README.md

 ```

 ## 🏆 Leaderboard Integration
 To track experiments and evaluations, we support logging results to a PostgreSQL database.
-Details on the entry schemas and database setup can be found in the [database](./database/) directory.
+Details on the entry schemas and database setup can be found in [`database/`](database/).

 ## Contributing
 Thank you to all the contributors for making this project possible!